NewsIn Focus

 BALTIMORE — Maryland families would be the nation's fourth largest beneficiary of President Donald Trump's proposed "Big Beautiful Bill."

-This according to a Wednesday release from the White House providing a state-by-state breakdown of how citizens throughout the country could be impacted if the bill were to pass Congress.
+This according to a Wednesday release from the White House providing a state-by-state breakdown of how American citizens would fare if the bill were to pass Congress.

-The White House cites analysis from the Council of Economic Advisers, finding a typical family in Maryland with two children would receive $8,900 to $15,500 more in annual take-home pay, after-taxes.
+The White House cites analysis from the Council of Economic Advisers, finding a typical family in Maryland with two children receiving $8,900 to $15,500 more in annual take-home pay, after-taxes.

 As for long-run wage increases, the White House estimates that number being between $7,200 and $13,800, after inflation adjustments.